Workshop on

 Prof. ZHOU, Yu.
 Yu Zhou holds the BSc, MSc and PhD degrees in computer science from Harbin Institute of Technology.
 As a professor and a PhD supervisor in college of computer science, Nankai University, his research interests include computer vision and deep learning, with a special interest in visual text processing, detection, recognition and understanding.
 He served as AC, SPC, and PC members of CVPR, ICCV, ECCV, NeurIPS, ICDAR, and etc, and reviewers of TPAMI, TIP, and etc. He has published over 80 papers in peer-reviewed journals and conferences including CVPR, ICCV, NeurIPS, TMM, TNNLS, and etc, and the paper PIMNet has been selected as the best paper candidate in ACM MM 2021.

 Prof. ZENG, Gangyan.
 Gangyan Zeng is with the School of Cyber Science and Engineering, Nanjing University of Science and Technology.
 She received the B.S. and Ph.D. degrees in information and communication engineering from the Communication University of China, in 2018 and 2023, respectively.
 From 2020 to 2023, she was a visiting student at the Institute of Information Engineering, Chinese Academy of Sciences.
 Her primary research interests include computer vision and multimodal intelligence, with a particular focus on the analysis and understanding of scene text.
-She has published over 10 papers in journals and conferences including ACM MM, AAAI, and Pattern Recognition.
+She has published over 20 papers in journals and conferences including CVPR, AAAI, ACM MM, and Pattern Recognition.
 She has also received several rewards in the field of document analysis such as the second runner-up at the 2020 CVPR DocVQA Challenge.

 Prof. XIE, Hongtao.
 Hongtao Xie is currently a Professor at the School of Information Science and Technology, University of Science and Technology of China.
 He is a recipient of the National Excellent Science Fund and is recognized as an outstanding member of the Youth Innovation Promotion Association of the Chinese Academy of Sciences.
 Additionally, he is a member of the Chinese Academy of Sciences’ Network Space Security Expert Group.
 He is engaged in research in the field of artificial intelligence and multimedia content security, including visual content recognition and inference, cross-model recognition of scene text and images, cross-modal content analysis and understanding, intelligent content generation, and security.
 He has published over 80 academic papers as the first or corresponding author in top international journals and conferences, including IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE-TPAMI), IEEE Transactions on Image Processing (IEEE-TIP), IEEE Transactions on Knowledge and Data Engineering (IEEE-TKDE), NeurIPS (NIPS), International Conference on Computer Vision (ICCV), and Conference on Computer Vision and Pattern Recognition (CVPR).
 Among these publications, four have been highly cited according to the Essential Science Indicators (ESI), three are considered hot-topic papers, and two have received the Best Paper Award at conferences.